GioF71/tidal-connect/README.md

 It is possible to use this solution for easy installation of Tidal Connect on [Moode Audio](https://moodeaudio.org/) and [Volumio](https://volumio.com/).
 It is required to have a ssh connection to the Moode/Volumio audio box.
 In order to enable ssh on Volumio, refer to [this](https://developers.volumio.com/SSH%20Connection) page.
-Docker installation is also required, see [Docker Installation](#install-docker) earlier in this page.
+Those two platforms do not ship docker out of the box (unsurprisingly), so docker installation is required.
+See [Docker Installation](#install-docker) earlier in this page.

 ### Configure Audio